Jeffrey Marcus, MD, meets with Julia Beaver, who underwent rhinoplasty in December 2018.

 How Much Does Rhinoplasty Cost?

 The answer depends on the reasons you want or need the surgery.
 The surgery is considered elective and not covered by insurance if it is performed to correct the appearance of the nose.
 This may include reducing a bump on the bridge of your nose or adjusting its shape or size.

 Your insurance plan may cover a "functional" procedure if there is a medical condition, such as nasal obstruction, or if surgery is needed to correct problems with breathing.
 If there are functional and appearance concerns, a portion of the procedure may be covered by insurance and a portion may not.
-Here’s a rundown of the medical conditions that may be corrected with surgery:

 If You Are Considering Rhinoplasty

 The first step is a consultation with a surgeon skilled in this procedure.
 Your surgeon will evaluate your nose and ask questions, with the goal being to understand your personal aesthetic and evaluate your needs.
 Listening is one of the surgeon’s most important skills.

 During the physical exam, your nose will be viewed alone and in relationship to the shape and size of your face.
 The nose should share the characteristics of the face and accentuate them to create harmony.
 Ethnicity is a major consideration nowadays.
 Aesthetics may be enhanced while still retaining the natural beauty associated with a given culture or race.
 Rhinoplasty surgeons are far more adept today at facial analysis and are probably more skeptical when people request unrealistic changes.
 They are aware of the limitations of rhinoplasty and the problems caused when these limits are exceeded.

 Look for a board-certified plastic surgeon or otolaryngologist (ENT) who works with all aspects of the nose.
 Don't be afraid to ask questions.
 Your surgeon should be open and forthcoming, not insulted.